 Answer questions and see how you rank against other players.Play Now

-Figure skater, Olympic athlete, philanthropist, businessperson.
-Born Peggy Gale Fleming on July 27, 1948, in San Jose, California.
-Before Dorothy Hamill and Michelle Kwan, Peggy Fleming was one of the best American figure skaters.
-She began skating at age nine, and her family made several sacrifices to support the young athlete's amateur career.
-When she was 12, her coach was among those killed when a plane carrying the U.S. figure skating team crashed in Belgium.
-With her new coach, Carlo Fassi, the lithe, elegant skater went on to win five U.S. titles and three world championships.
+Figure skater, Olympic athlete and philanthropist Peggy Gale Fleming was born on July 27, 1948, in San Jose, California.
+Before Dorothy Hamill and Michelle Kwan, Peggy Fleming was seen as one of the best American figure skaters.
+She began skating at age 9, and her family made several sacrifices to support the young athlete's amateur career.
+When she was 12, her coach was among those killed when a plane carrying the United States figure skating team crashed in Belgium.
+With her new coach—the lithe, elegant skater Carlo Fassi—Fleming went on to win five U.S. titles and three world championships.

 In 1968, Peggy Fleming won gold at the 1968 Olympics in Grenoble, France.
-Hers was the only gold medal won by the United States that year.
+Her gold medal was the only one achieved by the U.S. that year.
 The victory was also particularly sweet because it signaled a resurgence in U.S. figure skating following the 1961 airplane tragedy.

-After her Olympic gold, Peggy Fleming starred in several television specials and performed in countless skating revues across the U.S. She was also a popular commentator for ABC Sports, often working with fellow Olympic champ Dick Button.
+After winning her Olympic gold, Fleming starred in several television specials, including Fantasy Island (1977-84), The Magic of David Copperfield VII: Familares (1985) and Nutcracker on Ice (1995), and performed in countless skating shows across the U.S. She was also a popular commentator for ABC Sports, often working with fellow Olympic champ Dick Button.

 In 1998, Fleming was diagnosed with breast cancer.
 She had surgery to remove a malignant tumor on the 30th anniversary of her famous Olympic win.
 After completing radiation therapy, Fleming was cancer-free.
-She shared her battle with breast cancer with the public, appearing on such television shows as Oprah and The Rosie O'Donnell Show.
+She shared her battle with breast cancer with the public, appearing on such television shows such as The Rosie O'Donnell Show (1996-02).
 Since her diagnosis, Fleming has been a tireless champion for health-related causes.